ChicagoBitdevs/ChicagoBitdevs.github.io/about.md

 Newcomers to bitcoin should make sure to check out the [Bitcoin & Open Blockchain meetup](https://www.meetup.com/Bitcoin-Open-Blockchain-Community-Chicago/)

-You can also find us on [Twitter](https://twitter.com/chibitdevs) and [Telegram](https://t.co/Hvt5MRb5br).
+You can also find us on [Twitter](https://twitter.com/chibitdevs).
 Feel free to suggest topics for upcoming meetings.

 **[Bitcoin WhitePaper](https://bitcoin.org/bitcoin.pdf)**